k21971/EvilHack/doc/evilhack-changelog.md

   if a boulder fills up the pool/lava spot
 - Fix: engraving with a bladed weapon or magic marker would not update permanent inventory
+- Fix: objects created with an object property would sometimes be blessed and cursed simultaneously